Is a Slate roof Heavy?

 But the biggest benefit of slate roofing products is energy efficiency.
 The density of slate means that it’s effective at keeping radiant heat out of your home during the summer, reflecting the sun’s rays and keeping the cool air inside your home.

-Your Roof May Need To Be Reinforced For Proper Installation Of Slate Tiles
+Your Roof May Need To Be Reinforced For Proper Installation Of Slate Roofing

 There is a drawback to the heavy weight of slate.
 If your home was not built with a slate roof in mind, the roof structure may need to be replaced or reinforced.
-Slate can easily weigh up to 6x more than asphalt shingles, so the existing structure may not be able to handle your new roof.
+Slate can easily weigh up to 6x more than composite roofing, so the existing structure may not be able to handle your new roof.

 This step absolutely cannot be overlooked if you plan to install a slate roof.
 Failing to take the necessary steps to reinforce the structural elements of your roof could lead to catastrophic failure of the entire roofing system.

-If your home is not properly built for slate tiles, you will need to factor this into your installation costs.
-An experienced slate contractor at NSW Slate Roofing can provide you with roofing quotes that include the cost of reinforcing your existing roof substructures – ensuring you have a full understanding of the costs that your project will involve.
+If your home is not properly built for slate, you will need to factor this into your installation costs.
+NSW Slate Roofing is qualified to asses your roof.

 Need High-Quality Slate Roofing Contractors?
 Contact NSW Slate Roofing Today!

-Installing a slate roof requires expert contractors who understand the challenges involved in the process – and can ensure your roof structure is properly reinforced and prepared for a slate roof.
+Installing a slate roof requires expert contractors who understand the challenges involved in the process.
+You must ensure your roof structure is properly reinforced and prepared.

 So don’t just trust any roofer in Sydney to provide you with a slate roof.
-At NSW Slate Roofing, our master slaters have decades of combined experience, and we specialise in installing and replacing beautiful natural slate roofs.
+At NSW Slate Roofing, our master slaters have decades of combined experience.
+We specialise in installing and replacing beautiful natural slate roofs.
 Contact us online to schedule a consultation and get a quote for your project.
+Or call us on: 1300 050 924